Braised Veal Shanks

 - Don’t forget the marrow.
 The bone marrow is what makes this veal shanks recipe (and other osso buco recipes) so special.
 Scoop it up with a very small spoon or the back of a regular spoon.

 - Use additional herbs.
-Upgrade the earthy flavors in the stew by adding fresh rosemary, parsley, thyme, and oregano to the braising liquid.
+Upgrade the stew’s earthy flavors by adding fresh rosemary, parsley, thyme, and oregano to the braising liquid.

 - Add more veggies.
 Bulk up the stew by cooking minced garlic, carrots, leeks, and celery with the onions and peppers.